-I’m not hear to judge.
+I’m not here to judge.
 I just want to share my perspective.
 If you have cookie jars, be transparent and share this with your readers.

-Make sure your tax CPA knows as they’ll probably not reflect these excess charges to the P&L on the tax return.
+Ensure your tax CPA knows, as they’ll probably not reflect these excess charges to the P&L on the tax return.